jlandyr/TheGuardianAPI/README.md

 - what bugs did you find but not fix?
 - what would you change about the visual design of the app?
 - Approximately how long you spent on this project.

-We'd love it if you could try and get this back to us within a week, but please let us know if you need longer, so we don't check-in with you too early 😊
-Make a zip of your solution and upload it to the link in the email inviting you to this repository.

 ### Guardian API Key